Member Organizations

 Investigation and Discipline

-The Law No. 06/L–032 on Accounting, Financial Reporting and Auditing of 2019 authorizes the Kosovo Council for Financial Reporting (KCFR) to impose sanctions and penalties for non-compliance of auditors and audit firms with the requirements outlined in the Law.
-To this effect, under the KCFR Administrative Instruction No. 2012/06 on the Investigation and Discipline Procedures, the Commission for Investigation and Discipline of KCFR conducts investigations, and subsequently disciplines licensed associations, audit firms, and statutory auditors.
-It is not clear whether the system operated by KCFR is aligned with the requirements of SMO 6.
+Law No. 06/L–032 on Accounting, Financial Reporting and Auditing of 2019 authorizes the Kosovo Council for Financial Reporting (KCFR) to impose sanctions for non-compliance by statutory auditors and audit firms.
+KCFR Administrative Instruction No. 01/2022 on Investigation and Discipline Procedures establishes the Commission for Investigation and Discipline of the KCFR, which is responsible for investigating and disciplining licensed professional accountancy organizations, audit firms, and statutory auditors.

+However, there are two other professional associations licensed by the KCFR.
 The Institute for Accounting, Auditing and Finance, which is not an IFAC member organization, appears to have a policy on I&D for its members; however, it is not clear whether the system is operational and is aligned with the requirements of SMO 6.
 Lastly, information on the AAB Institute for Certified Accountants and Auditors (IAAB), which is also not a member organization of IFAC, is unavailable.

 Current Status: Partially Adopted